salesforcecli/plugin-auth/messages/sfdxurl.store.md

 # flags.sfdx-url-file.summary

 Path to a file that contains the Salesforce DX authorization URL.
-Use the '-' character to pipe through stdin.
+Use the '-' character to pipe the value through standard input (stdin).

 # examples